colt-browning/sandpile/README.md

 * `finite` grid with sink all around the grid;
 * `toroidal` grid with sink at the top-left node;
-* `infinite` auto-extending grid with no sink and no sandpile group (crashes when attempting to do group operations).
+* `infinite` auto-extending grid with no sink and no sandpile group (group operations are impossible).

 The size of an `N` by `M` grid is specified as `NxM`; simply `N` means `NxN`.